loloboho/CERES-EXPLORER/README.md

 * Waste heat from the reactor heats the propellant tanks and the ovoid water jacket, hydronic heating.

 * Technically developed hydroponics systems for fresh air, water and fresh vegetables.

+* Cargo on pallets can be placed on the lander for versatile transport.

 The mass budget leaves a generous 466 tonnes of propellant remaining (31%) after final Earth orbit.